Alice Ormsby-Gore: Early life

 Ormsby-Gore was born at her family's ancestral home, Brogyntyn Hall, in Shropshire, England.
-She was the youngest daughter of David Ormsby-Gore, M.P., and his first wife, Sylvia ('Sissy') Lloyd-Thomas (1920–1967).
-Alice's siblings were Julian (1940–1974), Jane (b.1942), Victoria (b.1946), and Francis (1954–2016).
+She was the youngest daughter of David Ormsby-Gore, M.P., and his first wife, Sylvia Lloyd-Thomas.
 The Ormsby-Gore family were, by descent, an Anglo-Irish aristocratic family who once owned a large country estate in County Leitrim.

-David Ormsby-Gore succeeded as The 5th Baron Harlech in February 1964.
+David Ormsby-Gore succeeded as the 5th Baron Harlech in February 1964.
 From 1961 to 1965, Lord Harlech served as British Ambassador to the United States.
 The Ormsby-Gores enjoyed a close social relationship with the President and First Lady during their time in Washington.
-Alice played with some of the Kennedy children, including during visits to Robert F. Kennedy's home at Hickory Hill., and attended charity concerts at the White House, as on 19 November 1962.
-The connection between the families continued long after the President's death.
-For example, Alice was present at the dedication of the Kennedy memorial site at Runnymede, England on 14 May 1965.
-Her father was romantically linked with Jackie Kennedy in 1968.
+Alice played with some of the Kennedy children, including during visits to Robert F. Kennedy's home at Hickory Hill, and attended charity concerts at the White House, as on 19 November 1962.

 The Ormsby-Gore family attracted the attention of the American media.
 The Washington Post published a picture of Alice and Francis on their bikes taken by staff photographer Douglas Chevalier: 'They are the Newest on the New Frontier ...
 When not taking lessons at the Embassy from their governess Elizabeth Shenton, they ride their bicycles, build miniature paper houses and gardens, or discuss farming at the family's country place Woodhill in Oswestry, Shropshire.'
-By February 1962 Alice was enrolled at the Stone Ridge Country Day school, a Catholic, independent school for girls at Bethesda, Maryland, about 30 minutes from the British Embassy.
+By February 1962 Alice was enrolled at the Stone Ridge Country Day school, a Catholic, independent school for girls at Bethesda, Maryland, US about 30 minutes from the British Embassy.